vinaykumarkas/imagenation/README.MD

 execute "rspec spec/models/flickr_spec.rb" for model test cases execute "rspec spec/helpers/search_helper_spec.rb" for helper test cases

+#Notes
+Please update the API Key for Flickr with your own API Key

 #To Do
 - Add Authentication for the website
 - Remove Flickr API KEY from code and make it as ENV Variable
 - Add additional test cases
+- Add more repository search functanolities